dverbovyi/NG2-SSR-starter/README.md

 # TRU-POC-NG2

-Angular 2 TRU POC project
+Angular 2 starter app with server-side rendering using Angular Universal, TypeScript, Webpack 2, Karma, Jasmine

 ## How do I get set up?